 In addition to the above a series of standalone reports have been prepared to accompany the application and which have helped inform the above chapters of the EIAR where relevant.
-BMCE have prepared a Construction Management Plan and an Engineering Services Report, including a Flood Risk Assessment.
-AWN have prepared a Construction and Demolition Waste Management Plan, an Operational Waste Management Plan and a Hydrological Risk Assessment.
+Waterman Moylan Consulting Engineers have prepared a Construction & Environmental Management Plan, an Engineering Assessment Report and Site-Specific Flood Risk Assessment Report.
+AWN have prepared a Construction and Demolition Waste Management Plan and an Operational Waste Management Plan.
+An Appropriate Assessment Screening Report and Natura Impact Statement have also been prepared by Enviroguide.
+A Traffic Impact Assessment has been prepared by OCSC Consulting Engineers and a DMURS Compliance Statement and Car Parking Rationale and Mobility Management Plan has been prepared by Waterman Moylan Consulting Engineers.
+A Landscape Design Report has been prepared by Mitchell and Associates, while an Arboricultural Report, including an impact assessment of the proposed development, has been prepared by Charles McCorkell.

 It is necessary to examine each of the aforementioned sections of the EIAR with respect to the impacts that the proposed development may have on the environment.
-The purpose of this scoping exercise is to shape and mould the EIAR so as not to dismiss any potential impacts that may in fact be significant, and to focus on issues which need to be resolved.
+The purpose of the scoping exercise is to shape and mould the EIAR so as not to dismiss any potential impacts that may in fact be significant, and to focus on issues which need to be resolved.